 Humans were supposed to be primitive, slow, and, essentially, ill equipped to be of any threat to her while she completed her mission.
 Yet, this one managed to get dangerously close before she realized that he was there.

 De'Ana Artem had spent countless hours studying maps and charts in order to find the perfect place to start her mission.
 Not only animal populations, but human settlements and preferred pathways as well.
 She chose these particular woods because the closest human settlement was supposed to be too far away for any accidental meetings.

-After all, humans have not yet conquered any other modes of transportation besides their own two feet and riding a horse, so, finding one in such a remote location was an oddity.
-Stranger still, he seemed to be traveling by foot, as she has yet to see any sign of a horse.
+After all, humans have not yet conquered any other modes of transportation besides their own two feet and riding a horse so it seemed odd to find one in such a remote location.
+Stranger still, he seemed to be traveling by foot, as she had yet to see any sign of a horse.

 Of course, there is always the possibility that her maps and charts were outdated.
 According to the data available, over countless years of traveling to this planet, the human population was growing very quickly.
 There may be a settlement close by that her people were not yet aware of.

 To make matters worse, once she finished here there were two other locations she needed to catalog before going home.
 Would those areas be compromised as well?
 If so, her mission was now going to be more complicated and dangerous than anticipated.